michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 ## Steps

-* Open the activity link
+* Open the activity link.
-* Use a combination of action blocks to program a sequence to take your submarine to the sunken ship while moving around the sharks
+* Use a combination of action blocks to program a sequence to take your submarine to the sunken ship while moving around the sharks.
-* Select play to see how the submarine will move from the sea surface to the sunken ship
+* Select play to see how the submarine will move from the sea surface to the sunken ship.
-* Select the “Refresh” button to take the submarine back to its original spot
+* Select the “Refresh” button to take the submarine back to its original spot.
-* Select the “Play” button and watch how the submarine moves from the surface to the sunken ship and returns to the surface while avoiding sharks on its path
+* Select the “Play” button and watch how the submarine moves from the surface to the sunken ship and returns to the surface while avoiding sharks on its path.

 ## Tips

-* Adult moderators can show the movements to help learners understand the purpose of the activity
+* Adult moderators can show the movements to help learners understand the purpose of the activity.
-* When the built sequence is incorrect, moderators can pause the program and encourage learners to find a way to fix (debug) their program
+* When the built sequence is incorrect, moderators can pause the program and encourage learners to find a way to fix (debug) their program.

 ## Skill Development